 Here at Wix, we believe that most things in life should be easy.
-From creating your website to online promotion, we’ve got the tools and tips to help you achieve your goals on your own.
+From using the Wix website builder to online promotion, we’ve got the tools and tips to help you achieve your goals on your own.
 The same goes for your search engine optimization (SEO).
 In case you hadn’t heard, SEO is a marketing strategy that is necessary for your business to be found online and can help attract more visitors to your website.
 In many cases, your organic traffic, meaning all the traffic that comes from search engines and that is not advertised, will be your biggest source of visitors.
 Even better: unlike the expensive organic aisle in the supermarket, this type of traffic is totally free.

 We know, SEO is a challenging topic.
 Being the avid Wix user that you are, you probably already know the basics, you’ve checked out the Wiz (you have, right?) and are now ready to become an SEO master.
 The only thing you’re missing are these crucial tips that will help you boost your ranking, obtain more visitors, and possibly more clients.
 Check out these 12 SEO tips that will get your Wix website climbing Google’s echelons in no-time!